Karin looks back on adopting a brother and sister.

 We looked into adoption after a failed attempt at IVF and a burning primitive need to have children that came from nowhere when I met the love of my life in my late 30s.
 Like many people, having children was not a reality until it became too late.

 Our adoption journey began five years ago – we adopted our children exactly a year later.
 I know this because I started a blog to chart our progress – the stuff I felt I wanted to know when we first started thinking about adoption.
 I’m not a writer but have periodically kept a diary and this blog is more of a diary really.
 It’s a bit mixed up and I really need to get some help to make it look better but hey, I read it now and remember the darker days and feel pride and happiness at how far we’ve all come.

 I also started an anonymous Twitter account and joined the adoption community online through the @adoptionsocial Twitter group – a great source of support and advice in the early years and when times got tough.

-We chose CCS Adoption through which to adopt our children as opposed to a local authority – having worked in the civil service for many years, I didn’t anticipate a good experience due to the amount of cuts being made.
+We chose CCS Adoption through which to adopt our children as opposed to the local authority – having worked in the civil service for many years, I didn’t anticipate a good experience due to the number of cuts being made.
 Anyway, this was and still is one of the best decisions we made.
 Such amazing support before, during and after our adoption.

 Four years ago we adopted a brother and sister who I’ll call Archie and Betty.
 Archie turned four during introductions and Betty was two and a half.
 Looking back, those intro weeks were the hardest.
 The head gasket went on our recently purchased ‘family’ car on the way to meet the birth parents – who didn’t turn up.
 As if we didn’t have enough going on.